Instructors

 Respondus LockDown Browser is a customized browser that increases the security of test delivery in WebCampus.
 When students are required to use Respondus LockDown Browser to access an exam, they are unable to print, copy, go to another URL, or access other applications.
 An additional optional feature of LockDown Browser is Monitor, a fully automated proctoring solution.

-Please review the Instructor Guide for instructions and important guidelines for enabling LockDown Browser and/or Monitor on your WebCampus exams.
+Please review the Instructor Guide for instructions for important guidelines for enabling LockDown Browser and/or Monitor on your WebCampus exams.

 Respondus is software that can be useful if you are interested in creating online assessments.
 Online assessments can be created right within course, but Respondus can serve as your question database, delivering questions to several online courses.
 You can also salvage test questions you’ve used for traditional paper testing by importing your properly formatted text document into Respondus.
 Once you have Installed Respondus on your computer, you may begin creating questions.